CNN poll: Democrats' edge dips to 6 points in midterm race for control of Congress

-Washington (CNN)The Democratic advantage on the generic congressional ballot has tightened to 6 percentage points, a new CNN poll conducted by SSRS finds
+Washington (CNN)The Democratic advantage on the generic congressional ballot has tightened to 6 percentage points, a new CNN poll conducted by SSRS finds.

 The poll finds that 50% of registered voters say they prefer a Democrat in their congressional district, while 44% say they want a Republican.
 That's a major shift in favor of the GOP since February, when Democrats held a 16-point edge.
 It's much closer to January, when their lead was just 5 points.